franciskershaw/game-of-fives/README.md

 * Two buttons appear beneath or sandwiched in between the hands (depending on the screen size): a play button and a rules button.
 * The play button launches a modal which offers the user a choice of difficulty settings.
 Each button is an anchor tag which will direct the user to the game page.
 * The rules button launches a modal with a nested carousel containing three explanatory slides for users who are not aware of the rules yet.
-* Beneath all the main content is a small section containing the user's win/loss history
+* Beneath all the main content is a small section containing the user's win/loss history.

 ![Homepage on mobile](assets/images/homepagemob.png)
 ![Homepage large screens](assets/images/homepagelg.png)